 State Financial Aid.
 For community college students, state financial aid consists of need-based aid, merit aid, and work study funds.
-The Governor recommended an increase in need-based financial aid for FY 2022-23 that is in line with the operating funds request increase, as required per statute.
-Based on the allocation models for FY 2022-23 and the decrease in enrollment across the state, the CDHE goal is to maintain the FY 2022-23 need-based financial aid at the FY 2021-22 allocation levels.
-In FY 2021-22, no merit funds were allocated, and no merit funding will be allocated in FY 2022-23.
-At this point, overall work study allocations are not anticipated to change compared to FY 2021-22 levels.
+The Governor recommended an increase of 6.8% in need-based financial aid for FY 2023-24 that is in line with the operating funds request increase, as required per statute.
+For context, in FY 2022-23, CCCS students were allocated \$56.2 million in need-based financial aid.
+Based on the allocation models for FY 2023-24 and the decrease in enrollment across the state, the CDHE goal is to maintain the FY 2023-24 need-based financial aid at the FY 2022-23 allocation levels.
+No reinstatement of merit funds are expected in FY 2023-24.
 The FTE for Pell eligible students is slated for review.
 This could decrease the CCCS work study allocation but the impact is unknown at this time.

 Federal Financial Aid.
 At the federal level, Pell grants (the eligibility of which is based on adjusted gross family incomes less than \$50,000, among other things) are the primary source of financial aid for community college students.
-In FY 2021-22, the Pell maximum amount is \$6,495-a \$150 increase over the prior fiscal year.
-For FY 2022-23, the Pell maximum has not been formally approved by Congress, but the current proposal being debated has an increase of up to \$400 over the FY 2021-22 level.
+In FY 2022-23, the Pell maximum amount is \$6,895-a \$400 increase over the prior fiscal year.
+For FY 2023-24, the Pell maximum was approved in the recent federal spending bill by Congress, with an increase of \$500 over the FY 2022-23 level.
+For context, a resident tuition rate increase of 4.0% would be equal to an additional \$187.70 in tuition for a full-time student compared to the \$500 Pell grant increase in FY 2023-24.